What Is the Best Cut of Steak? The Ultimate Top 10 List

 • Red wine vinegar

-The most popular cooking method for skirt steak is grilling and broiling, due to the fact that this cut tastes the best when it’s cooked the least.
-Skirt steak is incredibly popular for fajitas, stir fry, and carne asada because the meaty flavor and robust texture stand up to intense seasonings and marinades.
+The most popular cooking method for skirt steak is grilling and broiling, because this cut tastes the best when it’s cooked the least.
+Skirt steak is incredibly popular for fajitas, stir fry, and carne asada because the meaty flavor and robust texture match intense seasonings and marinades.

-Brooks (the 5th son) is a fan of pairing this steak with eggs for breakfast, be it at home or at our local Roanoke, IN diner.
+Brooks (the 5th son) enjoys pairing this steak with eggs for breakfast – at home or our local Roanoke, IN diner.

 9. New York Strip